Presto Electric Pressure Canner Review: Safe, Approved, and Worth It?

 A water bath and pressure canning complete instruction sheet comes with it.

-Oh and it can also be used for a water bath canner!
-I didn’t realize that either until I saw the instruction sheets.
+It can also be used for a water bath canner!
+I didn’t realize that either until I saw how to do it on the instruction sheets.
+It is a multi use tool for your kitchen.
+Love those multi use tools!

 For those new to canning –